-The daily handling of money is increasingly electronic and involves fewer actual cash exchanges, exemplified by the use of cash cards for bank accounts, credit cards, Internet banking, Internet shopping, IC tickets and electronic money.
-People are using such cashless transaction systems at young ages, which is posing previously unforeseen problems related to the functions and value of money.
-At home and school, the adverse effect on children's sense of money use and morality is a concern.
-Therefore, we need to teach children the importance of money through financial and economic educations in the schools.*
+The daily handling of money is growing more electronic and involves fewer physical cash exchanges.
+This is exemplified by the use of ATM cards for bank accounts and by credit cards, Internet banking, Internet shopping, smart card tickets, and electronic money.
+People are using such cashless transaction systems at an increasingly younger age, which is creating previously unforeseen issues related to the functions and value of money.
+At home and school, the adverse effect this may have on children's sense of finances and morality is a concern.
+Therefore, it is important that we teach children the importance of money through financial and economic education in schools.*

-* Need for the financial and economic education at schools
+* The need for financial and economic education in schools

-Based on these social needs for financial and economic education, Mizuho has drawn on its wide range of practical knowledge and know–how about finance nurturing through the provision of comprehensive financial services to move ahead with the provision of support for financial education.
+Based on these social needs for financial and economic education, Mizuho has drawn on its wide range of practical knowledge and know–how about finance, cultivated through the provision of comprehensive financial services, to provide continuous support for financial education.

-In the narrow sense, financial and economic education "is the promotion of correct knowledge and understanding of personal money management and the financial system."
-In the broad sense, it means "nurturing attitudes that enable young people to understand the various movements of money and finance, think deeply about their own lives and society through this process, and refine their own lifestyles and sense of values so that they learn how to act independently in creating a richer livelihood and a better society" (The Central Council for Financial Services Information 2007).
+In a narrow sense, financial and economic education "is the promotion of correct knowledge and understanding of personal money management and the financial system."
+In a broader sense, it means "nurturing attitudes that enable young people to understand the various movements of money and finance, think deeply about their own lives and society through this process, and refine their own lifestyles and sense of values so that they learn how to act independently in creating a richer livelihood and a better society" (The Central Council for Financial Services Information 2007).

-To "refine their own lifestyles and sense of values" includes a broad range of elements from morality such as the importance of "trust" in our social life and the nurturing of a work ethic and an occupational perspective to the appropriate use of financial services and protecting ourselves from multiple debts and financial crimes.
+"Refine their own lifestyles and sense of values" includes a broad range of elements, from morality such as the importance of trust in our social lives and the nurturing of a work ethic and an occupational perspective, to the appropriate use of financial services and protecting ourselves from heavy debt and financial crimes.

-As described above, the big feature of financial and economic education is that, with money as the starting point, it approaches a diversity of matters from various perspectives.
-As our economic and social environments become increasingly diverse and complex, we might refer to financial and economic education as education to foster each person's skills to live.
+Financial and economic education is largely defined by such approaches to money, utilizing wide-ranging topics viewed from various perspectives.
+As our economic and social environments become increasingly diverse and complex, we might think of financial and economic education as education that fosters each person's life skills.

-Based on the idea of deepening people's understanding of financial mechanisms from a younger age so that they can live as independent consumers in an increasingly complex and globalized society, Mizuho continues to undertake financial and economic education in the two areas of "elementary and secondary education" and "higher education."
+Based on the idea of developing a deeper understanding of finance from a younger age so children can become independent consumers in an increasingly complex and globalized society, Mizuho continues to engage in initiatives for financial and economic education with a particular focus on the elementary and secondary education level and the higher education level.